-Stéphane Degoutin and Gwenola Wagon, Postal Card for the suburbs of Paris, 2005-2009, Reissue of 12 postal cards for the exhibition © Stéphane Degoutin, Gwenola Wagon and Alexander Knapp In this edited video, made from extracts found on the Internet, Gwenola Wagon and Stéphane Degoutin underline the ambivalence and contradictions of airports.
+Stéphane Degoutin and Gwenola Wagon, Postal Cards for the suburbs of Paris, 2005-2009, Reissue of 12 postal cards for the exhibition @Stéphane Degoutin, Gwenola Wagon and Alexander Knapp In this edited video, made from extracts found on the Internet, Gwenola Wagon and Stéphane Degoutin underline the ambivalence and contradictions of airports.
 A place where bodies, behaviors, ordinary objects become a potential threat, where our humanity is undermined.
-Following the pandemic, this version of CRISIS offers a series of videos showing extreme reactions provoked by additional controls.
+Following the pandemic, this version of C.R.I.S.I.S. offers a series of videos showing extreme reactions provoked by additional controls.

 Actually, Covid-19 crisis has exacerbated this monitoring, and its paradoxes, as identity controls towards mandatory mask wearing, and free circulation but increased sanitary controls.
 This work offers a critical point of view of the airport's microcosm's laws at the heart of a lot our trips.
-Is travel now disturbed by a frenetic mobility and a malfunction of its infrastructures? goutir υ
+Is travel now disturbed by a frenetic mobility and a malfunction of its infrastructures?

-Crisis illustrates Psychoanalysis of the international airport published by the artists.
-Stéphane Degoutin and Gwenola Wagon, C.R.I.S.I.S, 2022, Videos, six loops of approximatively 10', installation produced for the exhibition © Stéphane Degoutin et Gwenola Wagon controls in airports.
-Here, we clearly recognize the recording and sound diffusion devices.
-Half-luggage, half-recorder, this hybrid object is a witness: it is the memory of travel.
+C.R.I.S.I.S. illustrates Psychoanalysis of the international airport published by the artists.

+Stéphane Degoutin and Gwenola Wagon, C.R.I.S.I.S., 2022, videos, six loops of approximatively 10', installation produced for the exhibition ©Stéphane Degoutin and Gwenola Wagon